mozilla/esper-pioneer-shield-study/TELEMETRY.md

 geo_city
 ```

+When a certain probe is not set in the current telemetry environment, the string "null" is set instead.

 ### Peculiarities

 1. The places_bookmarks_count_histogram and places_pages_count_histogram attributes are only available occasionally in the telemetry session due to performance reasons.
 We collect both the histograms as present in the current telemetry session (using the attributes places_bookmarks_count_histogram and places_pages_count_histogram) as well as the actual values that telemetry occasionally would collect.
 The places_bookmarks_count and places_pages_count attributes will always include the values based on the current database contents.